Issue affecting minor updates of Red Had Ceph Storage 3 can cause OSDs corruption

 Requires=docker.service

-Standalone RHCS3 deployments
+Standalone RHCS 3 deployments

-Update ceph-ansible
+ceph-ansible

 # yum update ceph-ansible

-Refresh the systemd
+- Refresh the

-units on the cluster nodes by re-running the site-docker.yaml
+units on the cluster nodes by re-running thesite-docker.yaml

 # ansible-playbook site-docker.yml

-After the execution, ensure that Requires=docker.service
+- After the playbook execution, ensure that

 Results